Article

 Historical Context

 Gaius Julius Caesar Octavian Augustus is a titanic figure in Roman history, the first emperor who modestly preferred to call himself "princeps" (first among equals), the chief architect of the principate regime, and the creator of the Roman Empire.
 In public consciousness, Octavian's main patron and mentor is considered to be his adoptive father, Gaius Julius Caesar, the dictator of the Roman Republic and "Father of the Fatherland."
 However, another "Father of the Fatherland," Marcus Tullius Cicero, also had a significant influence on the young Octavian.
 It was Cicero who first used the word "princeps" to denote the head of state.
-To fully understand Cicero's influence on Octavian, one must uncover the historical context of that era.
+To fully understand the extent of Cicero's influence on Octavian, it is necessary to reveal the historical context of that era.

-The Roman nobility was a closed social group that formed from the patrician class and the wealthy part of the plebeian class, enriched through large landholdings, exploitation of slaves, and plundering of provinces.
+The Roman nobility was a closed social group formed from the patrician class and the wealthy part of the plebeian class, enriched through the ownership of large land holdings, exploitation of slaves, and plundering of provinces.
 The nobility sought to keep all the reins of power in their hands, thereby ensuring a monopoly on political power.
 Profits flowed abundantly, their people were in power, and there were no serious external opponents left—it seemed like a true idyll for the Roman ruling class.

-The first to disturb the peace of the Roman nobility were its own representatives—the brothers Tiberius and Gaius Sempronius Gracchus, who were tribunes of the people in 134 and 121 BC, respectively.
+The first to disturb the peace of the Roman nobility were its own representatives, the brothers Tiberius and Gaius Sempronius Gracchus, who were tribunes of the people in 134 and 121 BC, respectively.
 The brothers proposed agrarian reform projects that involved limiting the nobility's right to use "ager publicus" (public land), which potentially threatened the dominance of the Roman aristocracy and eased the plight of small landowners.
-Not finding understanding in the Senate, the brothers turned to the popular assembly, finding support among the common people of Rome.
-A serious civil conflict erupted in the city, escalating into street fighting and the murder of Tiberius in 133 BC, followed by Gaius in 121 BC.
-This conflict defined two opposing camps—politicians representing the nobility and politicians representing the middle and lower classes, named by Theodor Mommsen as optimates and populares, respectively—thus began the era of civil wars in Rome.
+Failing to find understanding in the Senate, the brothers turned to the popular assembly, finding support among, let's say, the common people of Rome.
+A serious civil conflict erupted in the city, escalating into street fights and the murder of Tiberius in 133 BC, followed by Gaius in 121 BC.
+This conflict defined two opposing camps—politicians representing the nobility and politicians representing the middle and lower classes, named optimates and populares by Theodor Mommsen, respectively—thus began the era of civil wars in Rome.

-Over the following decades, the Republic was shaken by conflicts between these two parties, with the wars between the optimate Sulla and the popularis Marius (88–87 and 83–82 BC) having the greatest influence on the young Cicero.
-Sulla emerged victorious, appointed himself perpetual dictator, and organized bloody proscriptions—repressions against those who disagreed with the new regime.
+Over the following decades, the Republic was shaken by conflicts between these two parties, the most influential of which on the young Cicero were the wars between the optimate Sulla and the popular Marius (88–87 and 83–82 BC).
+Sulla then prevailed, appointed himself perpetual dictator, and organized bloody proscriptions—repressions against those who disagreed with the new power.

 Youth and Rise of the Orator

 The future great orator was born in 106 BC in the city of Arpinum, located in the modern region of Lazio, not far from Rome itself.
-Cicero, being a provincial, was by no means a commoner—his father belonged to the equestrian order and spared no expense for the education and good life of his children.
+Cicero, being a provincial, was by no means a commoner—his father belonged to the equestrian order and spared no expense on education and a good life for his children.
 When the boy turned 15, his father moved the family to Rome, where the future "Father of the Fatherland" was inspired to become a forensic orator—and achieved great success in this field.
-Cicero personally witnessed how republican institutions were perverted under Sulla, how blood was shed in the streets of the Eternal City, and how individuals seized more and more power—this could not but affect the political views of the young man, who possessed a sharp mind, excellent education, and the ability to deeply reflect on the surrounding reality.
+Cicero personally witnessed how republican institutions were perverted under Sulla, how blood flowed in the streets of the Eternal City, and how individuals seized more and more power—this could not but affect the political views of the young man, who possessed a sharp mind, excellent education, and the ability to deeply reflect on the surrounding reality.

 Having survived Sulla's terror, Cicero gained popularity through his numerous public speeches in the Roman court.
-In fact, during those years, he engaged in advocacy in the modern sense of the word and was able to earn the necessary social capital to enter politics.
-The orator's cursus honorum ("ladder of offices") began with his election to the position of quaestor (treasurer) in 75 BC, and from then on, Cicero's fame only grew.
+In fact, in those years he engaged in advocacy in the modern sense of the word and was able to earn the necessary social capital to enter politics.
+The cursus honorum ("ladder of offices") of the orator began with his election to the position of quaestor (treasurer) in 75 BC, and from then on, Cicero's fame only grew.
 After a high-profile anti-corruption case against the former Sullan Gaius Verres, Cicero earned a reputation as a fighter against corruption and the arbitrariness of the senatorial oligarchy.
 As a result, in 66 BC, he was elected praetor, and in 63 BC, he reached the pinnacle of the cursus honorum—the position of consul.
 Here, Cicero did not sit idle.
-Lucius Sergius Catiline also ran for the position of consul, deciding to organize a conspiracy to seize power.
-The troublemaker was exposed by Cicero in the famous four Catilinarian Orations:
+Lucius Sergius Catiline also ran for the position of consul, who decided to organize a conspiracy to seize power.
+The troublemaker was exposed by Cicero in the famous four Catilinarian Orations—speeches against Catiline:

 The conspiracy was crushed, and Catiline was executed—this was a true triumph for the orator, for which he was named "Father of the Fatherland."
 In the same year, a boy was born in the family of Senator Gaius Octavius, also named Gaius, and another Gaius—Gaius Julius Caesar—achieved his election as Pontifex Maximus, the head of the Roman religious cult.

-In 60 BC, after Cicero's term of office had expired, a new serious political force emerged in the Republic—the triumvirate of Crassus, Pompey, and Caesar.
-The three politicians united to seize power, and their influence far exceeded that of the late Catiline.
-The triumvirs, seeing Cicero as a potentially valuable ally, tried to win him over, but the orator preferred exile to an alliance with them.
+In 60 BC, after Cicero's term of office had ended, a new serious political force emerged in the Republic—the triumvirate of Crassus, Pompey, and Caesar.
+The three politicians united to seize power and far surpassed the late Catiline in influence.
+The triumvirs, seeing Cicero as a potentially valuable ally, tried to win him over to their side, but the orator preferred exile to an alliance with them.
 Cicero witnessed Caesar's Gallic War, Crassus's death at Carrhae, and the civil war between Caesar and Pompey more as a passive observer than an active participant.
-From 60 to 44 BC, Cicero spent his time working on philosophical and political treatises, occasionally interrupting for rare political involvement.
-During this time, Cicero was despondent, writing in his letters to friends about the "night of the Republic," the "death of the Republic," and was engulfed in pessimistic moods.
+From 60 to 44 BC, Cicero spent his time working on philosophical and political treatises, occasionally interrupting to participate in politics.
+During this time, Cicero was despondent, writing in his letters to friends about the "night of the Republic," the "death of the Republic," and was filled with pessimistic sentiments.

 Cicero's Ideal State and Ideal Ruler

-It was during this period that Cicero created his most interesting work from the perspective of our topic—"De re publica" (known in Russian as "On the State").
-In this treatise, the great orator's political views are most fully revealed.
-The work consists of a series of dialogues between Scipio Aemilianus Africanus and his guests, in which the interlocutors express their opinions on various political issues.
-Scipio cites three "pure" forms of government: democracy, aristocracy, and monarchy, considering none of them ideal, only tolerable.
+It was during this period that Cicero created the most interesting work from the perspective of our topic—"De re publica" (known in Russian as "On the State").
+In this treatise, the political views of the great orator are most fully revealed.
+The work consists of a series of dialogues between Scipio Aemilianus Africanus and his guests, in which the interlocutors express their judgments on various political issues.
+Scipio cites three "pure" forms of government: democracy, aristocracy, and monarchy, considering none of them ideal, but only tolerable.
 Moreover, each form can degenerate: democracy into ochlocracy (mob rule), aristocracy into oligarchy, and monarchy into tyranny.
 This ancient Greek formula is familiar to many from school.
 Interestingly, the outstanding republican Cicero prefers monarchy among the three "pure" forms.
 However, the ideal state is formed through a fourth form, combining the virtues of all three "pure" forms and devoid of their shortcomings:

 [Cicero, On the State, I, 45]

-According to Cicero, the Roman Republic of Scipio's time is the "state of the ancestors," which he considers ideal, and it skillfully combines elements of all three "pure" forms—an idea clearly borrowed from the Hellenistic historian Polybius of the 2nd century BC.
-Soviet historian S. L. Utchenko suggested that Cicero's republic successfully combined the three "pure" forms from the end of the struggle between patricians and plebeians until the murder of the Gracchus brothers.
-Within Cicero's framework, the monarchical element was embodied by the consuls, the aristocratic by the Senate, and the democratic by the popular assemblies.
-During the period indicated by Cicero, these three elements combined perfectly, representing a prototype of a system of checks and balances.
+According to Cicero, the Roman Republic of Scipio's time is the "state of the ancestors," which he considers ideal, and it skillfully combines elements of all three "pure" forms—an idea clearly borrowed from the Hellenistic historian of the 2nd century BC, Polybius.
+Soviet historian S. L. Utchenko suggested that Cicero's republic successfully combined the three "pure" forms from the end of the struggle between patricians and plebeians to the murder of the Gracchus brothers.
+In Cicero's view, the monarchical element was embodied by the consuls, the aristocratic by the Senate, and the democratic by the popular assemblies.
+During the period indicated by Cicero, these three elements were perfectly balanced, representing a prototype of a system of checks and balances.
 Regarding the ruling class, of which Cicero was a representative, the key idea was the identity of the Republic's interests with those of the Senate in alliance with the equestrians.
 Thus, the thinker clearly appealed to a return to the old ways.

-Constantly observing attempts by individuals to seize sole power, Cicero apparently reconciled himself to the inevitability of the emergence of a permanent head of state, and therefore sought to determine what such a ruler should be like for the greatest benefit of the Eternal City.
+Constantly observing attempts by various individuals to seize sole power, Cicero apparently reconciled himself to the inevitability of the emergence of a permanent head of state, and therefore decided to determine what kind of ruler he should be for the greatest benefit of the Eternal City.
 It is not entirely clear what conclusion the thinker reached.
-He certainly harbored deep antipathy toward the dictators Sulla and Caesar.
-Different researchers name Cicero's ideal as an aristocratic reformer, a constitutional monarch, a just monarch, and so on.
+He certainly harbored deep antipathy towards the dictators Sulla and Caesar.
+Different researchers call Cicero's ideal an aristocratic reformer, a constitutional monarch, a just monarch, and so on.
 The author of this text suggests that the thinker dreamed of a just sole ruler under whose leadership Rome would overcome all the difficulties and hardships of that time.
-It can be said that under the pressure of the Republic's political reality, Cicero's views became somewhat "monarchized."
-He called the potential ruler "rector rei publicae" (ruler of the Republic), sometimes replacing it with the well-known term "princeps."
-Cicero dedicated the rest of his life to the search for the rector rei publicae.
+It can be said that under the pressure of the political reality of the Republic, Cicero's views became somewhat "monarchized."
+He called the potential ruler "rector rei publicae" (ruler of the Republic), sometimes replacing it with the familiar term "princeps."
+Cicero devoted the rest of his life to searching for the rector rei publicae.

 Cicero and Augustus

 Mark Antony could not stand Cicero because his stepfather was executed as a participant in Catiline's conspiracy due to Cicero's actions.
 Caesar's veterans supported him in this.
-Cicero desperately needed allies in Italy, and he found one—a 19-year-old youth, Gaius Octavius, who was the main adopted heir of the slain dictator according to his will.
-The newly minted Gaius Julius Caesar Octavian, as Caesar's adopted son, entered into conflict with Antony over the inheritance and eagerly allied with Cicero.
-In this well-educated youth, who openly expressed respect for the great orator and was not lacking in political talents, Cicero, according to the author, saw a potential rector rei publicae.
-The great trust in Octavian from Cicero is indicated, in particular, by the famous Roman historians Suetonius and Plutarch.
+Cicero desperately needed allies in Italy, and he found one in the 19-year-old Gaius Octavius, who, according to the will of the slain dictator, was his main adopted heir.
+The newly minted Gaius Julius Caesar Octavian, as Caesar's adopted son, entered into conflict with Antony over the inheritance and willingly allied with Cicero.
+In this well-educated young man, who openly expressed respect for the great orator and was not lacking in political talent, Cicero, according to the author, saw a potential rector rei publicae.
+The great trust Cicero placed in Octavian is indicated, in particular, by the famous Roman historians Suetonius and Plutarch.

-Cicero's influence on Octavian became apparent 13 years after the orator's death, when Octavian defeated Mark Antony and Cleopatra VII and became the sole ruler of the Roman state.
-Having defeated all his enemies, Octavian set about implementing his own plans to reorganize the Republic.
-In 27 BC, Augustus declared the "restoration of the Republic," which Cicero had spoken of as dead.
-The word res publica was heard much more frequently in propaganda than during the reign of the dictator Gaius Julius Caesar.
+Cicero's influence on Octavian became evident 13 years after the orator's death when Octavian defeated Mark Antony and Cleopatra VII and became the sole ruler of the Roman state.
+Having vanquished all his enemies, Octavian set about implementing his own plans for restructuring the Republic.
+In 27 BC, Augustus declared the "restoration of the Republic," the death of which Cicero had spoken of.
+The word res publica was heard much more frequently in propaganda than during the rule of the dictator Gaius Julius Caesar.
 The latter, according to Suetonius, even declared that the Republic was nothing.
-Octavian, proclaimed Augustus, renounced dictatorial powers, positioning himself as first among equals:
+Octavian, proclaimed Augustus, renounced dictatorial powers, positioning himself as the first among equals:

 "After this, I surpassed all in authority, but I had no more power than those who were my colleagues in each magistracy."